15 Prem ‘flops’ who proved themselves elsewhere: Forlan, Aspas, Paulinho…

 Paulinho arrived at White Hart Lane in 2013 with an impressive reputation but failed to live up to the hype and was sold on two years later at a loss.

-However, the 31-year-old regained his best form in China, scored a hat-trick for Brazil against Uruguay in 2017, and was a regular during his first season with Barcelona.
+However, the Brazilian impressed in China, scored a hat-trick for Brazil against Uruguay in 2017, and was a regular during his first season with Barcelona.

 He was even praised by Ronaldinho: “Everyone in Brazil already knew [what he could do] due to the excellent work he did at Corinthians.
 He really stood out.
 Everyone knows about his quality, and he’s showing that once again.”